y-scope/log4j2-appenders/README.md

     appender.clpir.UseFourByteEncoding = true

     # closeFrameOnFlush:
-    # - true: any data buffered by the compressor is immediately flushed to disk; frequent flushes
+    # - true: Any data buffered by the compressor is immediately flushed to disk; frequent flushes
     #   may lower compression ratio significantly
-    # - false: any compressed data that is ready for writing will be flushed to disk
+    # - false: Any compressed data that is ready for writing will be flushed to disk
     appender.clpir.CloseFrameOnFlush=false

     # compressionLevel: Higher compression levels may increase compression ratio but will slow down